salesforce-marketingcloud/JB4A-SDK-iOS/README.md

 # ExactTarget MobilePush SDK for iOS

-This is the git repository for the ET MobilePush SDK for Android.
+This is the git repository for the ET MobilePush SDK for iOS.

 For more information, please see [Code@ExactTarget](http://code.exacttarget.com).